Economic Growth and Business Cycles

 There are 2 main sources of growth: increases in the factors of production, and increases in the productivity of converting those factors of production into finished products and services.

-1. the labor force,
+- labor force,

-2. the degree of labor specialization,
+- degree of labor specialization,

-3. the amount of capital stock, and
+- amount of capital stock, and

-4. the level of technology.
+- level of technology.

 Labor and capital stock are inputs used to produce economic output, while the specialization of labor and technology makes more productive use of the inputs, thus expanding economic output even more.
-Increases in entrepreneurship also increases productivity as entrepreneurs discover more efficient ways of providing products and services, or even producing new products and services.
+Increases in entrepreneurship also increases productivity as entrepreneurs discover more efficient ways to provide products and services, or even to produce new products and services.
 Generally, the rate of economic growth is commensurate with the rate of growth of these factors of production.
 Although land is a major factor of production, it cannot be increased, so it is not a source of growth.
 Although the population of the world is still increasing, leisure is also increasing, so the growth of the labor force is starting to flatten.

 The main sources of growth today occur from the advancement of technology, especially in computers, automation, and networking.
 With better technology, the quantity of production can be increased while also lowering costs.
 Thus, technology expands the production possibility frontier.
-For instance, electronic publications, such as documents posted on the Internet, e-books, and other sources of electronic information, have reduced the need for paper, the need to deliver the publications to various destinations, and the need to store such publications in warehouses.
+For instance, electronic publications, such as documents posted online, e-books, and other sources of electronic information, have reduced the need for paper, the need to deliver the publications to various destinations, and the need to store such publications in warehouses.
 Moreover, electronic publications can be produced much faster and the information is much more usable, since it can be easily searched and viewed on portable devices.

 The rate of economic growth also depends on the size of the economy.
-Smaller economies tend to grow faster than larger economies because they are growing from a smaller base.
+Smaller economies grow faster than larger economies because they are growing from a smaller base.
 Just as for businesses, the larger the economy, the lower the growth rate tends to be.
 Moreover, smaller economies are usually less well developed, so they benefit from assistance from more developed nations.
 Less-developed nations often copy the newest technologies, buy it outright, or their domestic companies partner with companies of developed economies with leading-edge technology.
 China, for instance, is leveraging many partnerships with leading-edge companies from around the world so that it can acquire the latest technologies and learn the newest methods of doing business.

 Increases in productivity also allow an economy to invest more in research and development and take more risks in new enterprises.
 With economic growth, products and services increase in quality, and people generally enjoy greater amounts of leisure.